1. Records to be kept (Rule B5.5.1)

 7. Will a letter or other form of communication be sent confirming the outcome of any attempt to resolve matters or set out, if matters are not resolved, why they have not been resolved?

-There is a need to be aware of the Equality Act 2010 and to vary the procedure if the client seeking to express concern either has difficulty in reading or writing, or has language or other difficulties which would make communications in writing a barrier to them.
+There is a need to be aware of the Equality Act 2010 and to vary the procedure if the complainer either has difficulty in reading or writing, or has language or other difficulties which would make communications in writing a barrier to them.